lambdan/PhotosLibraryExtractor/README.md

 ### The "DB" File

 Files that have been processed are added to a "DB" file.
-By default this DB file is in the same folder as the script was run in: `'./PhotosLibraryExtractor_ProcessedFiles'`
+By default this DB file is in the same folder as the script was run in: `./PhotosLibraryExtractor_ProcessedFiles`

-...but it can also be specified with the `-db` parameter (which is useful if you're working with multiple libraries using the same script).
+But it can also be specified with the `-db` parameter, which is useful if you're working with multiple libraries using the same script, or you just want the DB file somewhere else.
 I recommend keeping the DB file in the same folder as the destination (not in it, but next to it).

 This DB file is useful for future runs as files that have been already processed are skipped, significantly speeding up a run.